Some inherit land. I inherited vision.

 Young Sabrina Laumer keyhole picture in London by Tom Wright.

-My mother, Sabrina Laumer, is a wild and luminous creative force — a mystic in motion, a seeker in every sense, and a woman whose art feels less like image and more like living rhythm.
+My mother, Sabrina Laumer, is a wild and luminous creative force — a mystic in motion, a seeker in every sense, and a woman whose art feels like living rhythm.

-She was born in Rangoon, Burma, where my grandfather served in a diplomatic role.
+She was born in Rangoon, Burma, where my grandfather served in a diplomatic role at the American Embassy.
 Her earliest memories are braided with the smell of spice bazaars, the color of saris, and the sway of her indigenous nanny.
-After Burma, the family moved to London in the fog-heavy 1960s — a poetic, atmospheric period that left a lasting imprint on Sabrina and her sisters.
-During that time, they hosted a German painter on the third floor of their brownstone — a masterful, unrecognized impressionist whose presence left a lasting impact.
-As a five-year-old, Sabrina would sit quietly and watch him paint, patiently waiting for her favorite part: a “monster ride” on his shoulders through the backyard — his false front teeth removed for effect, the dog snapping wildly at his heels in full protector mode.
+After Burma, the family moved to west London.
+This gloomy atmospheric period from 1960 to 1963 left a lasting impression on Sabrina and her siblings.
+Their house was a rambling Edwardian on three acres, near Pitshanger Lane.
+They hosted a German painter for six months, providing him with art supplies and the entire third floor of their house.
+He was a masterful, unrecognized impressionist who worked with oil paints and homemade canvas boards.
+As a five-year-old, Sabrina would sit quietly and watch him paint, patiently waiting for her favorite part: a “monster ride” on his shoulders through the orchard — his false front teeth removed for effect, the dog snapping wildly at his heels in full protector mode.

-Her own mother — a Southern belle turned globe trotter and spiritual seeker — lived with an quiet creativity that wove itself through cooking, sewing, and the rhythms of daily life.
+Her own mother, Janice, was an Alabama beauty queen turned globe trotter and spiritual seeker, who manifested a quiet creativity through cooking, sewing, and the rhythms of daily life.
 That domestic ingenuity formed a powerful legacy of its own.

-As she earned a degree in art, her most formative influence came from her teenage marriage to a UT-trained artist — the frontman of the now-iconic San Antonio punk band Sons of Hercules, who once opened for the Sex Pistols.
+As she earned a degree in art, her most impactful influence came from her teenage marriage to a UT-trained expressionist painter — the frontman of the now-iconic San Antonio punk band Sons of Hercules, whose band opened for the Sex Pistols tour in 1978.
 That raw, electric energy — combined with her deep, truth-seeking nature — shaped her work profoundly.

 Sabrina has lived many lives — studio artist at Blue Star, steward of Keith Laumer’s literary estate, and an adventurous, devoted mother.
-When she was eleven, members of The Who stayed at her father’s Florida home.
-In a moment of rock-and-roll absurdity, Keith Moon reportedly fired a gun near her.
+When she was only eleven, members of The Who stayed at her father’s Florida home.
+In a moment of rock-and-roll derangement, Keith Moon fired a rifle at her.
 Later that evening, contrite and draped in a tea towel like a waiter, he reappeared with a tray of food, announcing: “Cabana room service.”

 Her work is in the presidential archives, and her collectors include Frost Bank as well as private and corporate patrons — but her greatest artistic legacy may be the soul environment she created for me to become the artist I am.